numediart/MBROLA/README.md

 Option `-e` makes Mbrola ignore wrong or missing diphone sequences (replaced by silence) which can be quite useful when debugging your TTS.
-Equivallent to "IGNORE" directive in the initialization file (N.B replace the obsolete ;;E=OFF , unsupported in .pho file).
+Equivalent to "IGNORE" directive in the initialization file (N.B replace the obsolete ;;E=OFF , unsupported in .pho file).

 Optional parameters let you shorten or lengthen synthetic speech and